 Lucas will need staff to help him on days when line-ups at Cloud Candy Corporation are long.
 He has three machines to run, and he doesn’t like to keep his customers waiting.
 Lucas enjoys the feeling of fatigue after a hard day’s work, serving customers and earning cash.
 He advises young business people to buy the best equipment they can afford, trading up as their business grows.

 At age twelve, Lucas demonstrates his respect for money and enjoys watching his bank account grow.
 He loves animals and donates 10% of profits to the SPCA.
 He allows himself 25% for spending money, but rarely uses that much.
-The rest of his profits go into the bank to buy supplies and to handle emergencies like equipment breakdowns.
+The rest of his earnings go into the bank to buy supplies and to handle emergencies like equipment breakdowns.
 Lucas has recently started investing his own money with the help of a wealth management company.

 We hope you enjoy watching past GABWYEA awards presentations.